daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

 <a href="https://users.ece.cmu.edu/~vsekar/">Vyas Sekar</a>
 and
 <a href="https://www.cs.cmu.edu/~srini/">Srinivasan Seshan</a>.
-Prior to CMU, I worked at KAIST for three years as a research scientist.
+Prior to CMU, I worked at KAIST as a research scientist.
 Before then, I received a BS and MS degree in
 Computer Science and Engineering from POSTECH, South Korea.